RafaelNH/Free-water-elimination-DTI/article/article.md

 Fig.7 of the original article](fwdti_simulations.png) {#fig:simulations}

 In vivo tensor statistics obtained from the free water elimination and standard DTI models are shown in {#fig:invivo}.
+Complete processing of all these measure took less than 1 hour in an average Desktop and Laptop PC (~2GHz processor speed), while the reported processing time by Hoy et al. was around 20hours.
 The free water elimination model seems to produce higher values of FA in general and lower values of MD relative to the metrics obtained from the standard DTI model.
 These differences in FA and MD estimates are expected due to the suppression of the free water isotropic diffusion of 3.0 \times 10^{-3} mm^{2}.s^{-1}.
 Unexpected high amplitudes of FA are however observed in the periventricular gray mater.
 As mentioned in the original article, this FA overestimation is related to the inflated values of FA in voxels with high $f$ values and can be mitigated by excluding voxels with high volume free water volume fraction estimates (see supplementary_notebook_3.ipynb).

 ![Fig. 2 - In vivo diffusion measures obtained from the free water DTI and standard DTI.
 The values of FA for the free water DTI model, the standard DTI model and